pieaerts/pieaerts/_masterclasses/ladakh-expedition.md

 title: LADAKH EXPEDITION
 subtitle: September 2023
 image: "/uploads/screenshot-2023-02-10-at-17-15-06-02.jpg"
-starting_date: 2022-12-31 23:00:00 +0000
+starting_date: 2022-12-31T23:00:00.000+00:00
-introduction_html: "<p>EXACT DATES, PRICES AND FULL ITINERARY WILL RELEASE SOON!&nbsp;</p><p>For the first time ever I am launching a 'Because People Matter' Expedition.
-In the second half of September 2023, I will take a small intimate group of people to the Ladakh region in Northern India.
+introduction_html: "<p>EXACT DATES, PRICES AND FULL ITINERARY WILL RELEASE SOON!
+EXPEDITION WILL MOST LIKELY TAKE PLACE LAST WEEK OF SEPTEMBER '23 AND FIRST WEEK OF OCT '23&nbsp;</p><p>For the first time ever I am launching a 'Because People Matter' Expedition.
+In the end of Sept '23 / beginning of Oct '23, I will take a small intimate group of people to the Ladakh region in Northern India.
 If you want to experience this trans himalayan region firs-hand and learn about photographic story-telling in every sense of the word, then this is your chance!</p>Subscribe with your email address by clicking on the link below to be notified amongst the first when details are released.<p>"